 Students who wish to attend regular college classes without receiving credit may apply for admission as auditors.
-These applicants are required to submit a South Georgia State College application for admission, proof of high school completion, and the completed Certificate of Immunization.
+These applicants are required to submit an SGSC application for admission, proof of high school completion, and the completed Certificate of Immunization.
 Regular fees and tuition apply to these students.
 Auditors are not required to take examinations and, therefore, no grades are issued, and no credit is granted at the end of the semester.
 Change from audit to credit status will not be allowed once classes have begun.
 Auditors may register on a space available basis only.